tenzir/tenzir/web/docs/tql2/operators/load_tcp.md

 }
 ```

-The example above can use a self-signed certificate that can be generated like
+This example may use a self-signed certificate that can be generated like this:
-this:

 ```bash
 openssl req -x509 -newkey rsa:2048 -keyout key_and_cert.pem -out key_and_cert.pem -days 365 -nodes